-McDaniel College Gender/Sex Based Anti-Harassment/Non-Discrimination Policy discriminate on the basis of sex in any of the College's educational programming and activities.
+McDaniel College Gender/Sex Based Anti-Harassment/Non-Discrimination Policy activities.
 The College is committed to preserving an educational and employment environment that is free from gender-based discrimination, gender-based harassment, sexual harassment, sexual violence, and relationship violence and stalking in accordance with Title IX, the United States Department of Education and the 2013 Reauthorized Violence Against Women Act.
 Accordingly, the College maintains comprehensive policies and procedures to ensure that all students, faculty and staff are afforded all of the rights available under Title IX.
-Inquiries concerning the application of Title IX may be referred to the College's Title IX Coordinator at 410-857-2205 or to the Office of Civil of Rights the United States Department of Education at: http://www2.ed.gov/about/offices/list/ocr/index.html.
+Inquiries concerning the application of Title IX may be referred to the College's Title IX Coordinator at 410-857-2205 or to the Office of Civil Rights of the United States Department of Education at: http://www2.ed.gov/about/offices/list/ocr/index.html.

 In accordance with Title IX of the Education Amendments of 1972, 20 U.S.C. § 1681 et seq. and its implementing regulations, 34 C.F.R.
-Part 106, McDaniel College does not
+Part 106, McDaniel College does not discriminate on the basis of sex in any of the College's educational programming and